 Phase 1: Learn history and case conceptualization concerns unique to clients with histories of addictions.

-Phase 2: Increase your knowledge of stabilization techniques used with persons with additions.
-Grow more confidence about your ability to address the needs of
+Phase 2: Increase your knowledge of stabilization techniques used with persons with addictions.
+Grow more confidence about your ability to address the needs of non-abstinent clients.

 firstname.lastname@example.org for more information